-This Status Report identifies that to prepare for the next full update of the Columbia Imagined Comprehensive Plan the elements/work products are necessary:
+This Status Report identifies that to prepare for the next full update of the Columbia Imagined Comprehensive Plan the following elements/work products are necessary:

-- The City needs to develop an innovative public engagement process to collect meaningful and sustained impact from diverse and representative members of the community needs to be developed.
-Communications need to be right-sized and accessible in the ways that citizens want to be engaged. - Relationships forged during the original Comp Plan efforts and during the development of the Status Report need to be maintained, supported, and strengthened.
+- The City needs to develop and implement an innovative public engagement process to collect meaningful and sustained input from a diverse and representative sample of community members.
+Communications need to be right-sized and accessible in the ways that citizens want to be engaged. - Relationships forged during the original Comprehensive Plan efforts and during the development of this Status Report need to be maintained, supported, and strengthened.
 Engagement and education are a two-way street in a transparent and inclusive process.
-Follow up and follow through is equally important. - The Comprehensive Plan needs to include a "Tensions" chapter that provides a framework for decision making when plans or policies do not align in addition to "cross-walks" that show ways in which city-wide plans work together in terms of shared goals, strategies and implementation actions. - Collective work to better define the Urban Services Area boundary's intent and use are a key component for the next plan update.
-These discussions will need to be informed by upcoming cost of development impact studies and sewer utility system modeling. - Topics such as affordable housing, the sharing economy, and social media and changing communications technology identified through the Status Report Process need to feature more in the Plan. - Building upon Planning and Public Health's long-standing relationship, and given the impacts of the COVID-19 pandemic, issues surrounding economic recovery/stabilization, transportation demand, and alternative communications systems will need to be discussed in greater detail to address possible long-term impacts.
+Follow up and follow-through are equally important. - The Comprehensive Plan needs to include a "Tensions" chapter that provides a framework for decision making when plans or policies do not align in addition to "cross-walks" that show ways in which city-wide plans work together in terms of shared goals, strategies and implementation actions. - Collective work to better define the USA boundary's intent and use are a key component for sustainable and responsible community growth.
+Discussions will need to be informed by the upcoming cost of growth study and sewer utility system modeling. - Topics such as affordable housing, the sharing economy, use of social media, and changing communications technologies identified through the Status Report need to be featured more predominantly in the future Plan. - Building upon Planning and Public Health's long-standing relationship, and given the impacts of the COVID-19 pandemic, issues surrounding economic recovery/stabilization, transportation demand, and alternative communications systems will need to be discussed in greater detail to address possible long-term impacts.